python/cpython/Doc/library/zipapp.rst

    contain a ``__main__.py`` file, as otherwise the resulting archive would not be executable.

-   The optional *filterfunc* argument specifies a callback function that is passed a Path object representing the path to the file being added (relative to the source directory).
+   The optional *filter* argument specifies a callback function that is passed a Path object representing the path to the file being added (relative to the source directory).
 It should return ``True`` if the file is to be added.